 We could spend days and days exploring the large expanse of Golden Gate Park that stretches from the edge of the Haight-Ashbury District all the way to the ocean.
 We have a few favorite go to’s that we always try to fit in, but there is even more to explore depending on the age of your kids and the time that you have available.
 Some top things to do in San Francisco’s Golden Gate Park with kids include the concrete slides at Children’s Playground (Koret Playground), saying hi to the buffalo at Bison Paddock and cruising around the Japanese Tea Garden.

 If you have lots of time to explore the park, hit up the California Academy of Sciences which is another great San Francisco museum that will keep the kids enthralled.
 Or spend some time exploring the park by foot or bike.
 A fun way to explore the park is to look for fairy doors!
 Search online for several different fairy doors that can be found in the park.
 Here’s one near the Japanese Tea Garden.
-Not your thing?
-Check out the Detour App for guided walks around the city and GG Park.

 4. The Exploratorium is a Fun Hands-On Place to Visit in San Francisco with Kids of All Ages